 Although I didn’t take a guided tour or visit the tower, I went inside the city hall building to catch a glimpse.
 The architecture and design of the interior rivals the exterior for its beauty.
 There was also a small art exhibition happening indoors, which was quite intriguing.

-When you spend 3 days in Copenhagen (or any amount of time), you should spend some time exploring the various neighbourhoods.
+When you spend 3 days in Copenhagen (or 4 days in Copenhagen, or any lengthy amount of time), you should spend some time exploring the various neighborhoods.
 One of those interesting districts is called Vesterbro.
 It’s a former meat packing district turned hip hotspot, with independent shops, vintage finds, and the coolest bars and cafes.

 I took a stroll down the lengthy shopping street, Istedgate, where I discovered street art and interesting specialty stores.